-Electrical reduction
+Electrical Reduction

 When most think about energy consumption, they immediately think about electrical consumption.
 Tracking electrical consumption is a highly reliable way to evaluate improvements in plant energy use.
-In fact, various companies have been able to document improvements in electrical energy efficiency related to their lubrication programmes.
-Typically, companies that upgrade their lubricants and reliability practices have As the lesser developed parts of the world modernise, their needs for energy will grow, resulting in increased costs for fuel worldwide.

-been able to document a 5 - 15% reduction in power requirements, more than enough to pay for a betterperforming lubricant.
-Average documented savings were 15% in gearboxes, 12% in air compressors and 4% in electric motors.5 a) $\mathbf{kW} = \mathbf{V}/1000 \mathbf{x} \mathbf{A} \mathbf{x} \mathbf{1.73}$ (where V is volts and A is amperes)
+In fact, various companies have been able to document improvements in electrical energy efficiency related to their lubrication programs.
+Typically, companies that upgrade their lubricants and reliability practices have been able to document a 5 to 15 percent reduction in power requirements, more than enough to pay for a better-performing lubricant.
+Average documented savings were 15 percent in gearboxes, 12 percent in air compressors and 4 percent in electric motors.
+(5)